mshimizu-kx/docs/docs/interfaces/protobuf/examples.md

 :fontawesome-brands-github:
 [KxSystems/protobufkdb](https://github.com/KxSystems/protobufkdb)

-In the example below we assume that the file structure of the current working directory looks like this:
+It is assumed in the below example that a user is executing logic the root of the protobufkdb repository.
+The file structure for the required components from this location is as follows:

 ```bash
 .